realityexpander/How_to_program_from_ground_up/10-BackToObjectOrientedProgramming.md

     change its state.
 This "messaging" metaphor stands up because internal state is not directly accessible.
 You must politely ask the object to change its state, and the object can choose to respond to the message or not.
     Unlike in COP where internal state is routinely exposed and directly manipulated via `static` methods and variables.
-  - Any state that needs to be exposed is only via "messages" to the object, and the object can choose to respond to the message or not.
+  - Any state of the object is exposed only via "messages", or method calls on the object, and the object can choose to respond to the message or not.
   - No `static` methods or variables, only instance variables that are private to the `object`.
     - Use of `static` methods and variables is specifically disallowed as it leads to "shared mutable state" and "side effects" that are difficult to maintain and understand.
-      > Objects vs. Static Methods (webinar #1)
+      > Objects vs. Static Methods
       >   - https://www.youtube.com/watch?v=D0dqC_3Bch8
   - `protected` methods are allowed, but discouraged as they lead to "fragile" and "rigid" code.
   - Use of inheritance is explicitly discouraged, and prefer composition over inheritance.
 Exceptions for shallow